Battery backup vs. generator: which one earns its keep?

 | Solar-Plus-Storage (Solar panels + home battery) | A full home energy system pairing rooftop solar with a battery that recharges from sunlight during outages | Solar energy + grid as needed | ✅ Yes | ✅ Yes (when properly sized) | Multi-day outage protection, long-term energy savings, maximum resilience |

-| Whole-Home Generator | A permanent combustion generator wired into your home’s panel to create power during outages | Natural gas, propane, or diesel |
+| Whole-Home Generator | A permanent combustion generator wired into your home’s panel to create power during outages | Natural gas, propane, or diesel | ✅ Yes | ✅ Yes (designed for whole-home load) | Homes needing long-duration backup without solar or where fuel availability is reliable |

-Battery backup vs generator cost comparison
+Battery backup vs. generator cost comparison

 Upfront costs